MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 ## MoonlightBot is sending me offensive direct messages.
 What can I do?

 This is happening because someone is abusing the infraction system to harass you.
 Our Staff does not tolerate this use at all.
-Please report it at the [support server](https://discord.gg/hNQWVVC).
+Please report it in the [support server](https://discord.gg/hNQWVVC).

 ## How does the temprole feature work?